Skip to main content

 Object Storage with MinIO

-Installing & Configuring MinIO
+Installing and configuring MinIO

 First, if you haven't updated the package database recently, update it now: